omustafa1994/random-generator/README.md

 ```

 ### How to use
 To use the tests for yourself you cyan move the lib file in your own project.
 This will allow you to use a random postcode generator within your own project.
-You will then need to instasiate the generator using ```.new```
+You will then need to instasiate the generator using ```.new``` and also require relative of the generator folder using ```require_relative './lib/RandomPostcodes'```

 ### Challenges
-1. The only challenge was thinking of tests to run against randomly generated outputs
+1. The only challenge was thinking of which tests to run against randomly generated outputs

 ### Learning points
-1. I learned ways generate random information fetched from an API
+1. I learned ways to randomly generate data fetched from an API and how to apply it through various ways